ICOS-Carbon-Portal/jupyter/notebooks/icos_jupyter_notebooks/tools/README.md

 <br>

 # Content
-This folder contains python modules to process and visualize ICOS data products.
+This folder contains python modules that process and visualize ICOS data products.

 <br>